Wrinkles & Pimples? How to Combat Skin Changes in Your 30’s and 40’s

 Watch out for using this magical stuff topically depending on your skin needs, as it could cause more breakouts if you use too much.
 If this is the case, turn to your diet to add more vitamin E to your system.

-Helps to maintain the integrity and strength of our skin, and builds and repairs our tissues.
+It helps to maintain the integrity and strength of our skin and builds and repairs our tissues.

 Look for superfoods that contain some or all 4 of these zit and wrinkle-kicking nutrients!